jessy-hope/Start-coding/README.md

 # Start </> coding

 ### EN: A repository in building, from basic to my current journey
->> The initial focus will be on learning Servicenow, but I'll give you some tips on free courses and useful tools for everyday use.
+>> The initial focus will be on learning Servicenow, but I'll give you some tips on courses and useful tools for everyday use.
 ________________________________________________________________________________________________________________________________________________________________________________________________________________

 ### PB: Um repositório em construção, do básico até minha jornada atual
->> O foco inicial será o aprendizado em Servicenow, mas deixo dicas de cursos gratuitos e ferramentas úteis para o dia a dia.
+>> O foco inicial será o aprendizado em Servicenow, mas deixo dicas de cursos e ferramentas úteis para o dia a dia.

 ```